Two of Wands

 You have a desire to better yourself and will become passionate about it, making it achievable.

-You have a desire to better yourself but something is preventing you getting started.
+You have a desire to better yourself, but something is preventing you from getting started.

 You may already be in decent health and not seeing any sense of priority in increasing health, or may just not think it is important.